Question: How does healthcare affect health?

 - Wikipedia on the Oregon experiment

 - How Not to Cherry-Pick the Results of the Oregon Study by Jim Manzi

-It's truly bizarre how nonreceptive the healthcare debate is to data.
+It's a bit bizarre how nonreceptive the healthcare debate is to data.
 Some senators argue we should have more healthcare, some senators argue we should have less.
-But none argue that we should test our discordant beliefs by funding another $50 million RAND study ($50 million is miniscule compared to the $2,000,000 million the US spends on healthcare each year).
+But none seem to argue that we should test our discordant beliefs by funding another $50 million RAND study ($50 million is miniscule compared to the ~$2,000,000 million the US spends on healthcare each year).